RepoDynamics/PyPackIT/docs/website/source/intro/background/index.md

 and Continuous Configuration Automation (CCA) have been developed to enable dynamic configuration management of software infrastructures using machine-readable definition files {cite}`InfrastructureAsCode`.
-{{ name }} implements a similar mechanism to facilitate the definition, customization, synchronization, and maintenance of all project metadata and settings.
+{{ ccc.name }} implements a similar mechanism to facilitate the definition, customization, synchronization, and maintenance of all project metadata and settings.
 It provides a user-friendly control center that renders the entire project infrastructure and development environment dynamic, enabling automatic project management and configuration.